CompuTec/computec-docs/docs/processforce/administrator-guide/installation/best-practices.md

 ### CPU

-For optimal performance, always use the latest available hardware platform.
+For optimal performance, it is recommended to use the most up-to-date hardware platform available.

 - SAP HANA is compatible only with Intel CPUs.
 Supported hardware configurations can be found in the  [Certified and Supported SAP HANA Hardware Directory](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/#/solutions?filters=appliance;v:at4).
-- Due to certification delays from hardware vendors, it is common practice to choose the latest hardware that matches certified specifications, particularly CPUs with equal or higher specifications in terms of cores, frequency, and cache.
+- Hardware vendors may experience delays in certification.
+Therefore, it is a common and acceptable practice to select the latest hardware that meets or exceeds the specifications of certified models - particularly regarding CPU cores, clock frequency and cache size.

 ### Disks